-Meditation is still a very unusual and even mysterious concept that remains difficult for most people to grasp.
-Growing in popularity, meditation has become a little known secret of our modern world.
+Meditation is still a very unusual and even mysterious concept that remains difficult for most people to wrap their heads around.
+Growing in popularity, meditation has become a little-known secret of our modern world.
 Something special that has influenced the lives of many in remarkable ways.

-With a better understanding developing around the many life enhancing benefits, science and research has also been able to play an important role in uncovering some of the mysteries that meditation contains beneath the surface.
+With increased awareness shedding light on the many life-enhancing benefits, science and research has also been able to play an important role in uncovering some of the mysteries that meditation contains beneath the surface.

 To dive a little deeper and take a closer look at some of these fascinating benefits, here are some fun and interesting mediation facts.